ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.mihome/README.md

 - wleak1 - Xiaomi Aqara Water Sensor
 - lock_aq1 - Xiaomi Lock

-## IoBroker Mi Home Adapter Installation
+## IoBroker Mi Home Adapter installation
-Further settings are only possible via the ioBroker Admin interface.
+Further settings are only made via the ioBroker admin interface.
-Locate the adapter in the *Adapter* area and install the symbol via the `+`.
+Find the adapter in the *Adapter* area and install it using the `+` symbol.

 ![logo](../../../de/adapterref/iobroker.mihome/media/Adapter.png)